About the Owls

 A 6-egg clutch at a pygmy-owl nest in 2019.
 That year I bought a hi-res endoscope camera that provided excellent details during nest checks.
 Here, the tail of a prey animal (a small mammal) can be seen in the upper right.

 Because people rightly care about the well-being of owls and other wildlife, photos of birds in a nest cavity, or birds that have been captured, can seem particularly intrusive and sometimes elicit negative reactions.
 My goal was always to get the numerical data I needed, then leave the owls alone.
 Nest checks were typically brief and widely spaced in time so that intrusion into the owls' lives was minimized.
 I wanted their outcomes to be natural outcomes.
 The data I was collecting were often related to clutch size, brood size, nestling survival, laying dates, hatching dates, nest departure dates, prey, and adult body size in relation to a host of variables.
-Good science is grounded in numerical data and statistical analyses so the getting the numbers right matters.
-Although pygmy-owls certainly view humans as a potential threat, the fact that the nests I researched were overwhelmingly successful and were sometimes reused by the same pairs in the subsequent years, were indications that my impact was light and they had some tolerance.
-As an example, one nest required tree climbing to check the clutch size and the female was captured and measured there each year it was active; despite those research activities the pair successfully nested in the same tree for three years in a row (see "Tree Climbing" in the book for details).
+Good science is grounded in numerical data and statistical analyses so getting the numbers right matters.
+Although pygmy-owls certainly view humans as a potential threat, the fact that the nests I researched were overwhelmingly successful and sometimes reused by the same pairs in the subsequent years, indicated that my impact was light and that the owls were somewhat tolerant of the intrusion into their lives.
+As an example, one nest required tree climbing to check the clutch size and the female was captured and measured there each year it was active; despite those research activities, the pair successfully nested in the same tree for three years in a row (see "Tree Climbing" in the book for details).

 Some pygmy-owl nests are snug, especially the ones excavated in recent years by woodpeckers.
 But in 2023, this female chose a roomy one, 35 feet high in a large, live redcedar tree near the upper south fork of Miller Creek.
 The nest opening was at eye-level with the occupant, but she and her clutch had plenty of room to safely position themselves away from the opening.
 Although she began laying eggs in early May, a late start relative to most years, she still produced 5 eggs and all her nestlings successfully departed the nest.

 This brood of 7 nestlings was 12-13 days old on May 20, 2025.
-They all successfully departed the nest from 6/2 and 6/4, which means they had an "early start" to nesting.
+They all successfully departed the nest from 6/2 and 6/4, which indicated to me they had made an "early start".
 The adult pair raised owlets in the same nest the prior year (2024), but that brood was smaller (5 eggs and nestlings) and departed the nest nearly 3 weeks later (6/22-6/23/2024) than in 2025.
-See "An Early Start" in the book for details.
+See "An Early Start" in the book to learn more.

-A fledgling pygmy-owl - the first of its brood to depart the nest - sits atop its nest snag, the 87th one I have found in Forest Park.
-Can you find the tiny owlet?
+A fledgling pygmy-owl - the first of its brood to depart the nest - sits atop its nest snag and the 87th nest I have found in Forest Park.
+Can you find the tiny owlet in the photo?
 Although this owlet climbed the tree trunk, pygmy-owls are unusual in that they often leave the nest by simply taking flight the moment they depart the nest cavity, never to return to it.
-Among many other species, young owls perch on their nest trees, or sometimes the ground, for several days before taking flight.
+The young owls of other species often depart the nest tree gradually, perching on limbs, or sometimes the ground, for several days before taking flight.

 This is the most fecund female pygmy-owl ever known sitting on the largest clutch ever documented for the species.
 From 2008 to 2010, she laid clutches of 6, 7, and 8 eggs.
 The 8-egg clutch is a singular world record for the species.
 All three nests were successful.
-Back in those years, I made nest checks using a tiny Mace security camera mounted to a telescoping pole.
-It broadcasted a video signal to a handheld Casio TV, a cheap, wireless nest check system.
-Each time I turned the TV on, it would scan for an available signal.
-Often, the first thing I would see while standing in the damp forest at the base of a nest tree was some soap opera, like Days of Our Lives...
+Back in those years, I made nest checks using a cheap, wireless nest check system: LED lights, a 9V battery, and a tiny Mace security camera mounted to the top of a telescoping painters pole.
+The camera broadcast its video signal to this handheld Casio TV.
+Each time I turned the TV on, it would scan for TV signals.
+Before it located the nest camera signal, it would usually find a local TV station and I would be standing in the damp forest at the base of a nest tree watching Days of Our Lives or some other soap opera...